How to File a Nunc Pro Tunc Request to Restore Your Visa Status

 Immigration’s Link to Inflation

-The shortage of foreign-born workers isn’t just hurting employers—it’s also tied to rising inflation.
-As the U.S. Chamber of Commerce has pointed out, increasing immigration could be one of the fastest ways to help reduce inflation.
+The shortage of foreign-born workers isn’t just hurting employers—it’s also tied to rising inflation and as the U.S. Chamber of Commerce has pointed out, increasing immigration could be one of the fastest ways to help reduce inflation.

 Here’s why: Many supply chain problems, such as the shortage of truck drivers, are at the root of inflation.
 By allowing more foreign workers to enter the U.S. and fill these critical roles, the country could ease some of the disruptions causing higher prices.
 More workers would help reduce supply chain bottlenecks, making goods and services more available and lowering costs.